TheSkyentist/GELATO/README.md

 1. First, the spectrum is loaded.
 Here, based on the emission line dictionary and redshift provided, the code determines which emission lines actually lie inside the domain of the spectrum.
 It then constructs regions around these emission lines based on the region width provided.
 If regions overlap, they are merged.

 2. The base model is then constructed based on the emission line dictionary.
 The starting values are generated based on the spectrum.
 The model is then fit to the spectrum.
-The default fitting minization is the Levenberg–Marquardt non-linear least squares algorithm.
+The default fitting minimization is the Levenberg–Marquardt non-linear least squares algorithm.
 This can be adjusted.

-3. The additional components are then added to the base model and tested seperately.
+3. The additional components are then added to the base model and tested separately.
 If the fit is statistically better with the additional component, it is accepted.
 This is decided by performing and F-test.
 All accepted additional components are then collected and incorporated into the final model.

-4. In order to constraint fit uncertainites, the flux is bootstrapped with respect to provided uncertainties and the fit is run again.
+4. In order to constraint fit uncertainties, the flux is bootstrapped with respect to provided uncertainties and the fit is run again.
 This process is repeated as many times as required by the user.

 5. The full set of bootstrapped parameters is then saved to disk.
 Finally, a figure of the final fit is produced and saved.
-There exists a convinience function for finding the median values of each spectrum model fit and collecting them into one final table.
+There exists a convenience function for finding the median values of each spectrum model fit and collecting them into one final table.

 6. The median of each parameter is then found for each object, and the results from each object are then joined into one final results file.